Migrate from GhostJS to GatsbyJS

 A new concept I learned with Gatsby is the

-In my case, because the posts folders already contain the post date and the slug, I decided not to include them again in the frontmatter.
+In my case, because the post folders already contain the post date and the slug, I decided not to include them again in the front matter.
 For blog posts, I decided to store only the category, title and cover image.

-This part of choosing which meta data to use in all blog posts is quite important, as every markdown file will have to contain these values, so think well what you need.
+This part of choosing which metadata to use in all blog posts is quite important, as every markdown file will have to contain these values, so think well about what you need.
 You can always use the

 search in all files feature of your text editor to rename stuff, but it's not ideal to keep doing that...

-After the blog posts from Ghost were imported into Gatsby, I’ve realised that I had to format a bit the
+After the blog posts from Ghost were imported into Gatsby, I realized that I had to format a bit the

-frontmatter, so this, together with fixing image URLs, cleaning up markup and improving some articles, will take a considerable amount of time, depending of how many posts you have in your website.
+frontmatter, so this, together with fixing image URLs, cleaning up markup and improving some articles, will take a considerable amount of time, depending on how many posts you have in your website.